skulpt/skulpt/helloturtle.rst

 #. .. _drunk_student_problem:

-   A drunk student makes a random turn and then takes 100 steps forward, makes another random turn, takes another 100 steps, turns another random amount, etc.  A social science student records the angle of each turn before the next 100 steps are taken.
+   A drunk pirate makes a random turn and then takes 100 steps forward, makes another random turn, takes another 100 steps, turns another random amount, etc.  A social science student records the angle of each turn before the next 100 steps are taken.
 Her experimental data